Amirboroomand/php-language-programming/README.md

 The while loop - Loops through a block of code as long as the specified condition is true.

 The while loop - Loops through a block of code as long as the specified condition is true.

+The PHP while Loop
+The while loop executes a block of code as long as the specified condition is true.

+Syntax
+while (condition is true) {
+  code to be executed;
+}